uw-ictd/pyxform_interface/README.rst

 ============

 Forms are stored in the `/tmp` directory, and may need to be periodically removed. `tmpreaper <http://manpages.ubuntu.com/manpages/hardy/man8/tmpreaper.8.html>`_ can be used to remove older forms that are unlikely to be accessed.

+`It is possible to configure Django to email error reports. <https://docs.djangoproject.com/en/dev/howto/error-reporting/>`